raphaeldussin/simple_xml/README.md

 If you're confortable with git, you can also create your own repo by clicking *use as template* and populate it with your own xmls.

+## Slides

+Slides from the 2022 MOM6 tutorial are in the TutoMOM6_FRE pdf file.
+Companion video is available on the [MOM6 youtube channel](https://www.youtube.com/channel/UCKygVh-QqjYhcW2IbliWsUg/videos)

 ## Compile and run the examples:

 ### Phillips 2 layers